Baskarperiyasamy/Smart-E-Commerce-Platform_Returns-Refunds/README.md

 **Database Viewer** (`frontend/database.html`) — an admin-only page showing live Users / Products / Cart tables.

-**Django Admin Panel (new — `admin_panel/`)** — a separate Django project on port 8001, sharing the exact same MySQL database as the FastAPI backend via *unmanaged* models (Django never creates/alters these tables — SQLAlchemy already owns that schema; Django only reads and writes rows):
+**Django Admin Panel (`admin_panel/`)** — a separate Django project on port 8001, sharing the exact same MySQL database as the FastAPI backend via *unmanaged* models (Django never creates/alters these tables — SQLAlchemy already owns that schema; Django only reads and writes rows):
 - **User Management** — view/search users, edit details, assign roles (admin/staff/customer), activate/deactivate accounts (bulk actions)
-- **Product Management** — add, edit, delete products; upload a product image (saved to `admin_panel/media/products/`, its URL appended to the product's `images` field); update stock directly from the list view
+- **Product Management** — add, edit, delete products; upload a product image; update stock directly from the list view
 - **Order Management** — view every order with its line items and payment history inline; changing `order_status` to `shipped` or `delivered` automatically creates a `Notification` row and sends the customer an email, the same way the FastAPI webhook does
+- **Return Requests** — read-only view of all `ReturnRequest` rows for reference/search. **Approving/rejecting returns for real is done through the FastAPI admin endpoints above (via `admin-returns.html` or Swagger)**, since that's the single source of truth for the restock + Stripe refund logic — the Django side isn't kept in sync with that workflow.
-- **Analytics Dashboard** (`/dashboard/`) — Chart.js charts for total sales, a 30-day revenue trend, and top-selling products, plus a low-stock alert table
+- **Analytics Dashboard** (`/dashboard/`) — Chart.js charts for total sales, a 30-day revenue trend, order status breakdown (including `return_requested`), top-selling products, and a low-stock alert table
 - **Export Reports** — Orders, Sales, and Users reports, each downloadable as CSV or PDF

-One honest limitation: order-status changes made from the Django admin **do** create the Notification row and send the email, but they **can't** push the live WebSocket update — that connection lives inside the separate FastAPI process's memory, which Django has no way to reach into.
+One honest limitation: order-status/return changes made from the Django admin **do** create the Notification row and send the email, but they **can't** push the live WebSocket update — that connection lives inside the separate FastAPI process's memory, which Django has no way to reach into.
 The customer still sees the new notification the next time they load/refresh `notifications.html`, just not instantly.
-Changes made through the FastAPI API itself (e.g. `PUT /orders/{id}/status` in Swagger) still push live, as before.
+Changes made through the FastAPI API (Swagger, or `admin-returns.html`) still push live.

 ---